pasindu94/maka-cli/README.md

 $ npm install -g maka-cli
 ```
 ## NOTICE
+### Update 2.1.6
+**** IMPORTANT ****
+Please review your collection code in the /imports/api.
+Meteor.isClient is a mistake, and should not be there.
+Change that to Meteor.isServer.
+Refer to this section in the Meteor guide:  [Security](https://guide.meteor.com/security.html#allow-deny).

 ### Update 2.1.0
 I've added in scaffolding for the ``` maka g:api ``` generator to include a concept related test.
 So, if you ``` maka g:api Cars ``` you'll see a ``` ./api/cars/cars.app-tests.js ``` file with minimal stubs for tests.
 To see the tests running, run your application in test mode ``` maka --tests ```.
 I've also include the UI ``` test-helpers.js ``` that goes along with the Meteor Guide to start everyone off on testing UI pages/layouts/components.
 Please refer to the meteor testing guide for more information.
 [Meteor.com](https://guide.meteor.com/testing.html)